3901-5-05 Violations.

 (3) Failure to maintain all necessary records for the required time periods.
 The penalty for a single violation is a forfeiture of one hundred dollars.

-(4) The use, submission or filing of any document for the purpose of complying with the agent education statutes and rules, or in responding to any inquiry from the department concerning agent education, when the provider knows or should know that the document, or any part of it, is false or deceptive.
+(4) The use, submission or filing of any document for the purpose of complying with the agent education statutes and rules, or in responding to any inquiry from the superintendent concerning agent education, when the provider knows or should know that the document, or any part of it, is false or deceptive.
 The penalty for a single violation is a forfeiture of one thousand dollars.

 (5) Failure to use the approved course outline.
 The penalty for a single violation is a forfeiture of one hundred dollars.